UPM (company): History

-The company's oldest mill was Papeteries de Docelles located in northeastern France, which produced traditional handpaper at the end of 15th century.
-The mill got its first paper making machine in the 1830s.
+The company's oldest mill was Papeteries de Docelles located in northeastern France, which produced traditional handpaper at the end of the 15th century.
+The mill got its first paper-making machine in the 1830s.
 UPM Docelles was disbanded in 2014.

 The company has a long tradition of forest industries in Finland.
-There the company's first paper mills and sawmills were put into operation in the beginning of the 1870s.
+The company's first paper mills and sawmills were put into operation in the beginning of the 1870s.
 Pulp manufacturing began in the 1880s and paper converting in the 1920s.
 The company started manufacturing plywood in the 1930s.
 Several Finnish forest industry companies have merged with the forerunner companies of UPM, such as: Walkiakoski, Jämsänkoski, Kaukas, Halla, Kajaani, Toppila, Kymmene, Kuusankoski, Kymi, Voikkaa, Lohjan Paperi Oy, Wilh.
 Schauman, W. Rosenlew, Raf.
 Haarla and Myllykoski.

 The company logo, the griffin, was designed by Hugo Simberg in 1899.
 It is probable that the griffin was chosen as the company logo because it represents a guardian of the northern forests.
 The griffin logo is the oldest continuous company logo in Finland.

 2000–2010

-Due to worldwide overproduction of paper UPM announced a cost reduction program in 2006.
-Voikkaa paper mill in Kuusankoski was closed.
-Nearly 3,000 employees in Finland were laid off.
-After the closure the area has been transformed into Voikkaa business area.
+Due to worldwide overproduction of paper, UPM announced a cost reduction program in 2006.
+The Voikkaa paper mill in Kuusankoski was closed and nearly 3,000 employees in Finland were laid off.
+After the closure, the area was transformed into the Voikkaa business area.

 The Miramichi paper mill in New Brunswick, which UPM acquired in 2000, was closed in 2007.
 Also a number of plywood mills and sawmills were closed during the years.
 In December 2008 UPM closed Kajaani paper mill and Tervasaari pulp mill in Valkeakoski.
 1,100 employees were laid off.
 The former premises of the Kajaani mill were turned into a business park called Renforsin Ranta.